 The corner of 5th Street and Arizona Avenue, two blocks east of Third Street Promenade and one block from the Downtown Santa Monica Metro E Line station.
 Open-air; the rink is visible from the surrounding sidewalk and walkable around the perimeter without a ticket.

-Noon to 10 PM daily through the season — mid-November opening into mid-January closing.
+Open daily through the season — mid-November opening into mid-January closing.
 Weekday afternoons are the lightest sessions; weekend evenings are the heaviest.

 Yes — the rink is ticketed: skate session and skate rental are bundled at the door.
 Locker rentals available; lessons priced separately.
 Spectators can walk the perimeter without skating — the rink is fully visible from the surrounding sidewalk.